Academics → ESOL → Elementary School

 Elementary ESOL students in Prekindergarten receive regularly scheduled English language development instruction from an ESOL teacher.
 Currently, the ESOL teacher uses ESOL resources in the Big Day PreK curriculum to help students develop language skills in the areas of listening, speaking, reading, and writing.
 The teacher monitors the progress of these ESOL students to guide the development of basic interpersonal and academic language, supporting active participation in the school setting.

 Students who receive ESOL services receive direct language instruction to support English Language Development while accessing grade level content.
-Classroom teachers provide ESOL students with to support their access to grade level content of academic English.
+Classroom teachers provide ESOL students with supports to access grade level content using Academic English.

 There are various instructional models that can be effectively implemented in an elementary school ESOL program.